kpreid/3dp-sla-battery-cover/README.md

-A cover for the terminals of small SLA batteries with "faston" terminals on one end, to protect against short circuits from casual contact with metal objects.
+A cover for the terminals of small SLA (sealed lead-acid) batteries which have "faston" terminals on one end, to protect against short circuits from casual contact with metal objects.

+This design is not weatherproof, nor has it been designed or tested against impacts that might break the plastic.

 # Usage

-To hold the cover in place a thin, preferably non-conducting, strap is required.
+To hold the cover in place a thin, non-conductive strap is required.

-1. Measure your battery and strap as specified in the comments and print the cover.
+1. Measure your battery and strap as specified in the comments.
+2. Print the cover.
+3. Wire the battery.
-2. Wire the battery and put the cover over the wires.
+4. Fit the cover over the wires.
-3. Thread the strap through the slots, under the wires, and around the battery.
+5. Thread the strap through the slots, under the wires, and around the battery.

 # License